Animal lovers will find an abundance of zoos in Indiana along with wildlife rescues and conservation centers throughout the state

 In Evansville, the big news at Mesker Park Zoo & Botanic Garden is the recently unveiled Engelbrecht Carousel, whose hand-painted animals range from the traditional carousel horse to more exotic species like the red panda and Magellanic penguin.
 To keep guests further amused between animal encounters, the park also has bumper boats and a central lake with paddleboat rentals.
 Visitors to Mesker Park make a loop around the world, following a path over rolling hills that takes them past spacious, naturalistic enclosures populated by creatures from Africa, Australia, Asia and North America.
 A zoo highlight is the glass-enclosed Amazonia rainforest exhibit, a “greenhouse” for mammals, reptiles, birds and fish from South America; see jaguars, black howler monkeys, toucans, boas, giant cockroaches and red-bellied piranhas as you stroll past waterfalls, palms, bamboo and other tropical vegetation in this jungle setting.

 Wilstem Ranch, between Paoli and French Lick, offers a chance to get acquainted with two African favorites in the Elephant Encounter and Giraffe Encounter.
-The hour-long “Educational Seminar” with the three female pachyderms—43-year-old Makia, Lovie (age 33) and Lou (32)—features a question-and-answer session and a chance to touch the girls and pose for photos with them.
+The hour-long “Educational Seminar” with the three female pachyderms—Makia (age 43), Lovie (age 33) and Lou (32)—features a question-and-answer session and a chance to touch the girls and pose for photos with them.
 In the two-hour “Spa Appointment” experience, guests can take part in bathing the elephants and polishing their toenails before the seminar.
 The new 30- to 45- minute Giraffe Encounter, introduced last year, includes an opportunity to feed the long-necked animals.
 Private sessions with the elephants and/or giraffes can be arranged for groups.

 On a tour of the Exotic Feline Rescue Center (EFRC) in Center Point, groups will see 50 to 60 big cats, mostly tigers.
 Other species in the outdoor enclosures include lions, cougars, servals, lynx and leopards.
 EFRC is the second-largest big cat sanctuary in the U.S. and the largest open to the public.
 The cats come from zoos, circuses, magic shows and individuals who could no longer keep them as pets; many were malnourished or otherwise abused.
-Devoted guides are motionally displaced, captive-raised exotic animals—but not just big cats.
+Devoted guides are emotionally displaced, captive-raised exotic animals—but not just big cats.
 Its nearly 100 residents count bears, monkeys, reptiles and parrots as well.
 Groups can arrange behind-the-scenes tours that include places not seen on the general tours, and there are special tours that feature keepers feeding the carnivores.

 In Northern Indiana Amish Country, Cook’s Bison Ranch in Wolcottville invites motorcoach groups to see where the buffalo roam.
 The one-hour ranch tour includes a short video, a brief lecture on bison, a Q&A session and a covered wagon ride to feed the bison herd, which is raised for its meat.
 Add to the package a chuckwagon BBQ lunch or dinner, served in a barn setting, with bison roast, baked beans or baked potato, coleslaw, applesauce, corn muffins and dessert.
 There’s also a bison burger/brat meal option.
 The gift shop has bison souvenirs and products.